Nasdaq 100 futures hit record high ahead of business activity data

 Powell’s comments follow the Fed’s projection of an increase in interest rates as soon as 2023, sooner than anticipated which sparked a sharp profit booking in the so called “reflation” stocks and triggered a move into tech-heavy growth names.

-However, market participants have swung between value and growth stocks this week, with the Nasdaq (.IXIC) notching a record close on Tuesday, lifted by Amazon.com (AMZN.O), Microsoft Corp (MSFT.O) and other top-shelf tech companies.
+However, market participants have swung between value and growth stocks this week, with the Nasdaq notching a record close on Tuesday, lifted by Amazon.com, Microsoft Corp and other top-shelf tech companies.

-The S&P growth index (.IGX) has risen 3.9% in June, closing the gap between its value counterpart (.IVX), which has fallen 2% this month but is still up more than 14% on the year.
+The S&P growth index has risen 3.9% in June, closing the gap between its value counterpart, which has fallen 2% this month but is still up more than 14% on the year.

 At 6:31 a.m.
 ET, Dow e-minis were up 61 points, or 0.18%, S&P 500 e-minis were up 4.25 points, or 0.1%, and Nasdaq 100 e-minis were up 21.25 points, or 0.15%.

-Rate-sensitive JPMorgan Chase & Co (JPM.N), Morgan Stanley (MS.N) and Bank of America (BAC.N) added between 0.4% and 0.7% in premarket trading as yield on the benchmark U.S. 10-year Treasury note rose to 1.5%.
+Rate-sensitive JPMorgan Chase & Co, Morgan Stanley and Bank of America added between 0.4% and 0.7% in premarket trading as yield on the benchmark U.S. 10-year Treasury note rose to 1.5%.
+[US/]

-Energy stocks Occidental Petroleum Corp (OXY.N), ConocoPhillips (COP.N) and Exxon Mobil (XOM.N) gained about 1% as oil prices jumped to a more than two-year high.
+Energy stocks Occidental Petroleum Corp, ConocoPhillips and Exxon Mobil gained about 1% as oil prices jumped to a more than two-year high.
+[O/R]

-Among so-called meme stocks, software firm Alfi Inc (ALF.O) dropped 10.1% after more than doubling in value in the prior session, while Torchlight Energy Resources Inc (TRCH.O) slumped 8.6% for the second day after announcing an upsized stock offering. read more
+Among so-called meme stocks, software firm Alfi Inc dropped 10.1% after more than doubling in value in the prior session, while Torchlight Energy Resources Inc slumped 8.6% for the second day after announcing an upsized stock offering.

 Our Standards: The Thomson Reuters Trust Principles.